Christine Jorgensen: Gender transition

+In a 1980s Hour Magazine interview with Gary Collins, Jorgensen described her family's acceptance:My family were very understanding.
+They had a choice; I gave them only one choice.
+Either they were to accept me or there was a break.
+My family did not want to lose me, and I was very close with [my mother and father] until they died.

 Publicity

 Jorgensen was publicly outed when her letter to her parents in New York leaked to the press.
 She had planned to keep her transition a secret but she was forcefully outed by the New York Daily News.
 Her letter stated, "Nature made a mistake which I have had corrected, and now I am your daughter."

-The New York Daily News ran a front-page story on December 1, 1952, under the headline "Ex-GI Becomes Blonde Beauty", announcing (incorrectly) that Jorgensen had become the recipient of the first "sex change".
-German doctors had previously performed this type of surgery in the late 1920s and early 1930s.
-Dorchen Richter and Danish artist Lili Elbe, both patients of Magnus Hirschfeld at the Institut für Sexualwissenschaft in Berlin, were known recipients of such operations.
+The New York Daily News ran a front-page story on December 1, 1952, under the headline "Ex-GI Becomes Blonde Beauty: Bronx Youth Is a Happy Woman After Medication, 6 Operations", which referred to Jorgensen with female pronouns when discussing events after her transition and with male pronouns when discussing events before her transition.
+Previously, German doctors had performed this type of surgery in the late 1920s and early 1930s; Dorchen Richter and Danish artist Lili Elbe, both patients of Magnus Hirschfeld at the Institut für Sexualwissenschaft in Berlin, were known recipients of such operations, however Elbe died after developing sepsis due to complications from an attempted uterus transplant.

 After her surgeries, Jorgensen originally stated that she wanted a quiet life of her design.
 However, upon returning to the United States, she could only earn a living by making public appearances.
 Jorgensen was an instant celebrity when she returned to New York in February 1953.
 A large crowd of journalists met her as she came off her flight, and despite the Danish royal family being on the same flight, the audience largely ignored them in favor of Jorgensen.
-Soon after her arrival, she launched a successful nightclub act and appeared on television, radio, and theatrical productions.
-The first five-part authorized account of her story was written by herself in a February 1953 issue of The American Weekly, titled "The Story of My Life."
+Soon after her arrival, she launched a successful nightclub act and appeared on television, radio, and theatrical productions, she was the first trans woman to perform at the legendary Delmonico's Restaurant in New York City.
+Owner, Oscar Tucci received criticism for allowing her to perform at the restaurant, however Tucci considered Jorgensen a friend and welcomed her back to Delmonico’s throughout her career.
+The first five-part authorized account of her story was written by herself in a February 1953 issue of The American Weekly, titled "The Story of My Life".
 In 1967, she published her autobiography, Christine Jorgensen: A Personal Autobiography, which sold almost 450,000 copies.